 Aegon Nederland has outsourced certain critical and/or important operational functions or activities related to front-, mid- and backoffice processes.
 As stated earlier all employees working at Aegon Levensverzekering are employed at and have a labor contract with Aegon Nederland.
 This also means that Aegon Levensverzekering has outsourced the key functions to Aegon Nederland.
+This relates to the functions, but key function holder responsibilities are assigned on legal entity level.
 Outsourcing may affect business exposure to operational risk through material changes to, and reduced control over, people, processes and systems used in outsourced activities.
 Aegon Nederland has developed and formalized an outsourcing Risk Policy to ensure that outsourcing arrangements entered into by Aegon Nederland which can result in material risk are subject to appropriate due diligence, approval and on-going monitoring.
 All material risks arising from outsourcing activities should be appropriately managed to ensure that Aegon Nederland is able to meet both its financial and service obligations.
-The outsourcing risk policy will be further enforced and strengthened due to the implementation of the third party risk management policy.
+The outsourcing risk policy will be further enforced and strengthened due to the implementation of the third-party risk management policy.